 The builder's sales rep slides a stack of paper across the table.
 Forty, sixty, sometimes eighty pages.
-They hand you a pen and a bottle of water and say, "Take your time."
-Meanwhile, the next appointment is in thirty minutes and you can feel it.
+It is a lot — and it is worth reading carefully.

 The Deposit Structure